 Lavender: Lavender is a lowercase font, it is small, about 1.5mm-2mm (depending on the letter- letters such as d, f, p ,t are taller than smaller letters such as vowels).
 It is an easy to read, clear font that is small but makes a statement.

 Love Letters:Similar to calligraphy, but more slanted as if written with a quill on parchment paper with a love note for a loved one.
+This is a tighter calligraphy style font and the letters are more slanted and tighter together as compared to our other calligraphy fonts.
 No foot on the r when stamped individually or with words that start with r.
 Please see chart.
 Letters range in size but will be about 3mm.
 Lowercase only.

 Madeline: Free writing font with flowing letters.
 About 2-3mm tall letters.
 Letters are a bit wider than other fonts, therefore character limit is a bit lower for bar necklaces as this is a wider font.
 This is a brush-like handwriting font, and so depth will appear to vary, and as such each letter will vary and may appear to have a dancing baseline (bottoms of letters are not on the same plane).
 This is a brush-style font, so some parts of the letters may appear different in terms of depth and stroke, just as if done with a brush and liquid ink.
 This is because handstamping is done hitting a hammer and applying manual ( by hand) force into the metal at a variable amount of force, angle and pressure.
 This stamp set stamps very variabley, because of the brush style.
 Small foot on the r.
 Available in upper and lowercase.
 It may not fit 3 names across a bar as it is a bit of a wider bar.